Year-End Charitable Giving: What to Know for 2025

 Tax-Deductible Donations for Charitable Gifts

 • Donate to a Qualifying Organization.
 For a donation to be tax deductible, the donation must be made to a qualified organization.
-Qualified charitable organizations are organizations that qualify for tax-exempt status and support philanthropic, nonprofit or civic duties, according to the IRS
+Qualified charitable organizations are organizations with tax-exempt status that support philanthropic, nonprofit or civic duties, according to the IRS.
+The IRS maintains a search tool to make it easy to find out if the organization you’re thinking of donating to qualifies.

 • Document Your Contributions.
-For tax filing purposes, it’s important to document your contributions to charitable organizations.
+It’s important to document your contributions to charitable organizations so that when you file, you have proof of your giving.
 You can provide proof in the form of a receipt or invoice from the qualified charity.
-Proof could also be provided by a credit card statement or other financial records detailing the donation.
+You may also be able to give proof with a credit card statement or other financial records detailing the donation, depending on the size of the donation.
+Read up on the rules for documentation before you donate so you know what to get from the organization.

 • Know Your Deadlines.
-For a donation to be eligible for a tax deduction in 2024, the donation must be received by 11:59 PM on December 31.
-To ensure tax deductibility, it’s encouraged you make any planned donations in advance of this deadline.
+For a donation to be eligible for a tax deduction in 2025, the donation must be received by 11:59 PM on December 31.
+To ensure tax deductibility, it’s a good idea to make any planned donations well in advance of this deadline.

 • Itemize Your Deductions.
-To receive a tax deduction for your charitable contribution, you must itemize your deductions, so the IRS can see what expenses should be taken out of your taxable income.
+To receive a tax deduction for your charitable contribution, you must itemize your deductions on a Schedule A (Form 1040), so the IRS can see what expenses should be taken out of your taxable income.
+Talk to your advisor for more instructions on how to itemize your deductions.

 Tax-Smart Charitable Giving Strategies to Increase Your Impact

-A lot of people know that they can deduct their donations from their income taxes.
-By increasing your knowledge of tax planning strategies, you can maximize your impact.
-These charitable giving tax strategies can help you prepare for this holiday season.
+Many people know that they can deduct their donations from their income taxes.
+But savvy tax planning strategies can maximize your impact, so increasing your knowledge can have a big effect.
+Here are charitable giving tax strategies that can help you prepare for this holiday season and beyond.

-Certain events can impact your tax liability.
-For example, realizing gains in the stock market or receiving income from rental property can push you into the next tax bracket this year.
-Charitable giving can help offset those earnings.
+Certain financial events can impact your tax liability.
+For example, realizing gains in the stock market or receiving income from rental property can push you into a higher tax bracket this year.
+If you increase your charitable giving, you can help offset those earnings while also helping others.

 Similarly, if you anticipate being in a higher tax bracket next year, you could defer these donations to January to help decrease your tax liability next year.